Table of Contents

 Embryological Development of the Diencephalon

-Throughout the embryological development, the brain, the medulla and the central nervous system arise from the neural tube, which itself stemmed from the dorsal surface ectoderm.
+Throughout the embryological development, the brain, the medulla, and the central nervous system arise from the neural tube, which itself stems from the dorsal surface ectoderm.
 Three primary brain vesicles develop from the cranial segment of the neural tube.

 One of these brain vesicles grows into the prosencephalon (forebrain).
-The other two brain vesicles form the rhombencephalon (hindbrain) and the mesencephalon (midbrain).
+The other 2 brain vesicles form the rhombencephalon (hindbrain) and the mesencephalon (midbrain).
 The diencephalon and telencephalon proceed to grow from the prosencephalon.

 Structure of the Diencephalon (Interbrain)

-The thalamus, the epithalamus, the hypothalamus and the subthalamus develop from the diencephalon, which grew from the prosencephalon.
+The thalamus, the epithalamus, the hypothalamus, and the subthalamus develop from the diencephalon, which grows from the prosencephalon.

 Structure of the thalamus

 The thalamus is not visible as such from the outside, as it is surrounded by the telencephalon.
-The corpus callosum of the telencephalon, as well as the two lateral ventricles, borders the thalamus on the cranial side.
+The corpus callosum of the telencephalon, as well as the 2 lateral ventricles, border the thalamus on the cranial side.
 The hypo- and subthalamus are located on the caudal side of the thalamus.

 The separation of the thalamus and hypothalamus is called the sulcus hypothalamicus.

 Medially, the thalamus is bordered by the outer wall of the 3rd ventricle.
-This is also the location of the adhesio interthalamica, which connects the two thalami together.
-However, they do not share any function, i.e. there are no commissural fibres between the two thalami.
+This is also the location of the adhesio interthalamica, which connects the 2 thalami.
+However, they do not share any function, i.e. there are no commissural fibers between the 2 thalami.

 Laterally, the v. thalamostriata forms the border between the di- and telencephalon, whereby the capsula interna of the telencephalon is located here.